SpectoLabs/hoverfly/readme.md

 Add ca.pem to your trusted certificates or turn off verification.
 With curl you can make insecure requests with -k:

     curl https://www.bbc.co.uk --proxy http://localhost:8500 -k

-## Administrator web UI

-By default, the proxy launches the admin API and UI on port 8888.
-You can access the admin interface for basic operations on [http://localhost:8888/](http://localhost:8888/).
-It uses the same API as described below to change state.
-It also allows you to wipe the captured requests/responses and shows the number of captured records.
-For other functions, such as export/import, you can use the API directly.

 ## API